Vet Krem C Clotrimazole cream for dogs and cats – Effective antifungal treatment for skin infections, yeast, and ringworm by Azista Vet

 • Dogs

-Depending on the formulation, condition, and species being treated, clotrimazole may also be prescribed for off-label (extra-label) use, requiring strict adherence to your veterinarian’s instructions.
+Depending on the formulation, condition, and species being treated, clotrimazole may also be prescribed for off-label (extra-label) use, which requires strict adherence to veterinary instructions.

 Storage